-An employer may not ask an applicant about any arrest or detention which did not result in a conviction (California Labor Code, §432.7).
-Neither can employers ask applicants to disclose information regarding a conviction for certain marijuana-related crimes or possession of certain drug-related paraphernalia when the conviction is more than two years old (California Labor Code, §432.8).
+An employer may not ask an applicant about any arrest or detention that did not result in a conviction (Cal.
+Lab.
+Code § 432.7).
+Employers also cannot ask applicants to disclose information regarding a conviction for certain marijuana-related crimes or possession of certain drug-related paraphernalia when the conviction is more than two years old (Cal.
+Lab.
+Code § 432.8).
 With limited exceptions, employers may not ask for juvenile convictions or inquire or use information about juvenile arrests, detentions, or court dispositions in making an employment determination.

 (b) Medical history

-As a general matter, employers may not inquire about any mental or physical disability or medical condition, but may ask the applicant if he or she can perform the essential functions of the job.
+As a general matter, employers may not inquire about any mental or physical disability or medical condition, but may ask an applicant if they can perform the essential functions of the job.

-The Fair Employment and Housing Act prohibits employers from requiring applicants to take a medical or psychological examination before the initial job offer (California Government Code, §§ 12900-12996).
+The Fair Employment and Housing Act prohibits employers from requiring applicants to take a medical or psychological examination prior to the initial job offer (Cal.
+Govt.
+Code §§ 12900 – 12996).
 After extending an initial job offer, the employer may ask the applicant to undergo a pre-employment medical exam or laboratory test, so long as it relates specifically to the essential functions of the job.

-Background check reports may not include medical information without the employee’s or applicant’s authorisation (California Civil Code, §1786.12(f)).
+Background check reports may not include medical information without the employee’s or applicant’s authorization (Cal.
+Civ.
+Code § 1786.12(f)).

 (c) Drug screening

-There is no specific statute on drug screening but California courts have generally permitted employers to require employees to pass a drug test as a condition of employment, so long as it tests all applicants and does not single out certain applicants due to protected characteristics.
-Note that employers in certain safety-sensitive industries such as transportation and aviation are subject to federal drug testing laws.
+There is no specific statute on drug screening, but California courts have generally permitted employers to require employees to pass a drug test as a condition of employment, so long as an employer tests all applicants and does not single out certain applicants due to protected characteristics.
+Note that employers in certain safety-sensitive industries such as transportation and aviation will be subject to federal drug testing laws.

 (d) Credit checks